 It is clear from the funny placement of bypass caps that the designer did some thinking here and this is all documented in a lengthy word document available on the website.

-There are two good ways to measure bypass on a board.
+There are two good ways to measure bypass on a circuit board:

 - Measuring the impedance versus frequency of the board without power